-The abstract is required when submitting your thesis/dissertation or project to ProQuest.
-The abstract is to contain a maximum of 350 words.
-It provides a brief summary of the content of the thesis, project or dissertation to enable the reader to decide whether or not to study the entire document.
+The abstract is required when submitting your thesis/dissertation or project to ProQuest, but it is not part of the dissertation document itself.
+The abstract provides a brief summary of the content of the thesis, project or dissertation to enable the reader to decide whether or not to study the entire document.
 The abstract should include relevant words and phrases upon which electronic searches may be initiated.
 The abstract must not contain subscripts, superscripts, or special letters (example: Greek characters) because they are not printable through Dissertation Abstracts International.
 References are to be excluded.